dri95/Digit-Recognizer/README.md

 The data set can be obtained from https://www.kaggle.com/oddrationale/mnist-in-csv

 This Repo contains the steps carried out towards  the design and  implementation of the Nearest Neighbour (NN) classifier from scratch using just numpy, to recognize the handwritten digits.
-The designed classifier was evaluated using the MNIST dataset and compared with Support Vector Machine (SVM) classifier and the Python in-built K-NN classifier available in the Sklearn library.
+The designed classifier was evaluated using the MNIST dataset and compared with Support Vector Machine (SVM), Random Forest and the Python in-built K-NN classifier available in the Sklearn library.

 The comapritive results are avaible in the results folder.